gripfastistech/FileIndexer/README.md

 This extension has been removed from MediaWiki.org due to security reasons (https://www.mediawiki.org/wiki/Extension:FileIndexer).
 Basically, the problem is that the extension uses the "exec" command several times, without properly escaping the variables, so it's possible for a malicious user to upload a file with a name like "nothing | rm *.xls" and do nasty stuff.

-If anyone wants to fix this problem, everyone would be very grateful.
+If anyone wants to fix this problem, everyone would be grateful.

 ## Installation